 Day one was topped off with an opportunity to network, mingle, make memories and have fun with drinks and a three-course dinner at London’s County Hall, overlooking Southbank, the River Thames and Palace of Westminster.

-Day 2 – Setting expectations of student life
+Day two – Setting expectations of student life

 After students were cast back into the world of library and preparation for study and group work, they were walked through our award-winning learning technology, The Hub (which you can try for yourself) , shown how their learning will play-out over the next two years and how the technology has been developed to ensure the community remains connected from all over the world.